-We consider the propagation of elastic waves at a given wavenumber in a penetrable medium.
-We gradually increase the complexity of the medium from an unbounded constant medium to a partially bounded medium with or without a microstructure mimicking aggregates in concrete.
-In those various configuration we study the LSM for various object from connected to a model gravel honeycomb defect.
-Numerically we simulate all those situation with FreeFEM together with PETSc to use parrallel computing.We also investigate plane wave, point sources and both pressure and shear waves.
+We consider the propagation of elastic waves at a given wavenumber in a penetrable medium with different levels of complexity ranging from an unbounded homogeneous medium to a partially bounded medium with or without a microstructure mimicking aggregates in concrete.
+In those various configurations we studied the Linear Sampling Method for imaging gravel honeycomb defects.
+The numerical solver is based on FreeFEM together with PETSc to perform parallel computations.
+Different source modeling has been investigated for point sources.
+The numerical results show satisfactory reconstruction in some idealistic setting.
+This is preparatory work before handling experimental data on mockup.